 Each parent makes his or her own decision on how to approach potty training.
 If someone wants to use the elimination communication method, I say good for them.
 I can see the appeal and benefits.
 I see it as a natural approach that is a good match for some families.
 It just wasn't for mine.

 To answer your question: The elimination communication method's purpose is not to save money on diapers; that just happens to be a bonus.
-I would not go into it with frugality as your motivation.

 Dear Sara: We just returned from a great vacation at a resort in Stowe, Vt., that had the best sheets I had ever slept on.
 The label on the sheets said Comphy, and I discovered on the Internet that the company produces high-quality microfiber bedding but does not sell to the public.
 If I could find a set that was like the hotel sheets, I would go to bed happy every night! -- Diana, Iowa